Skaar (character): Fictional character biography

-Skaar is the son of the Hulk and Caiera the Oldstrong.
-He was conceived during the Hulk's time on Caiera's home planet of Sakaar.
-Following the Hulk's departure from the planet, Skaar emerged from a cocoon with the appearance and age equivalency of a human preteen.
-He matured rapidly, achieving a teenage appearance in just one year.
-Soon after, Skaar developed the appearance and intelligence of a full-grown adult.
+Skaar is the son of the Hulk/Bruce Banner and Caiera, an extraterrestrial native of the planet Sakaar.
+He was posthumously born via the Old Power after Sakaar was destroyed and Caiera killed, emerging from a cocoon on the planet's remains and rapidly aging into an adult.
 To survive, Skaar learned the need to kill as part of his upbringing by the savage creatures of his home planet.
-He demonstrates himself to be a fierce and capable general, becoming the enemy of Axeman Bone.
-He later gains the power of the stone-based "Old Power", which allow him to draw energy from the planet itself.
+He demonstrates himself to be a fierce and capable general, becoming the enemy of Axeman Bone and gaining the ability to harness the Old Power to manipulate the earth.

 Skaar was able to communicate with the spirit of his supposedly dead mother, Caiera.
-He fights a war against Axeman Bone, but this only delays his people's escape from the near-destruction of the planet by Galactus, the Devourer of Worlds.
+He fights a war against Axeman Bone, but this only delays his people's escape from the near-destruction of the planet by Galactus.
 Because the planet possesses enough energy to satiate Galactus' hunger for 100,000 years, Caiera takes the Old Power from Skaar as she tries to reason with him.
 Skaar admits to Caiera that he wanted to clear the evil from the planet.
 However, the Silver Surfer restores Skaar's Old Power and shows him a vision of the death and destruction of Sakaar, leading Skaar to destroy the evacuation ships.
 He tells the Surfer that if he does not spare his planet, he will use the Old Power to increase Galactus' hunger and endanger more planets, including those already saved by the Surfer.
 After the Surfer informs the people of Sakaar that their safety would lead to the death of countless planets, he departs.
 Caiera denounces Skaar for his decision and absorbs his Old Power.
 She then exiles him from Sakaar and waits for Galactus to consume her.

 Skaar arrives on Earth with the sole desire to kill his father, the Hulk.
 After conflicts with the United States military, the Fantastic Four and the Warbound, he confronts the Hulk.
 Unbeknownst to Skaar, the Hulk has changed since his time on Sakaar.
 After the Hulk engages Skaar, he effortlessly beats him but their fight creates a fissure that endangers a nuclear power plant.
 Skaar ceases his attack when he realizes that this Hulk is not the "War Hulk" that conceived him, the one he desires to kill.
 He prevents the fissure from endangering the power plant and declares Earth to be his new home.